Account takeover prevention

 Use API

-To produce a transaction via API, use this API method and set the type field to your transaction type, as the following example demonstrates:
+To submit the transaction via the API, use this API method and set the type field to your transaction type, as the following example demonstrates:

 {